 Fellowships and Irish Higher Education Institutions

-Each year, universities, institutes of technology and private colleges across Ireland welcome Irish Aid fellows as part of their international student intake.
+Each year, universities, institutes of technology and private colleges across Ireland welcome fellows on Ireland's Fellowship Programme as part of their international student intake.
 Course directors have repeatedly emphasised the benefit for all students and teaching staff from the participation of fellows, bringing increased learning opportunities and exchange of ideas across cultures and contexts.

-Further information is provided in this section for academic staff interested in learning more about Irish Aid Fellowships, including how their courses can become eligible for fellowships.
+Further information is provided in this section for academic staff interested in learning more about Ireland's Fellowship Programme, including how their courses can become eligible for fellowships.

 The annual application cycle for most fellowships begins in September of each year looking toward entry for the following academic year.
 In the months leading up to each new application round, institutions are specifically invited to submit details of Masters courses which correspond to the priority areas for fellowships.
 Directories are then made available to applicants listing all courses approved by Irish Aid/Department of Foreign Affairs & Trade as eligible to receive fellowship awardees.

 The managing agency for the fellowship programme, the Irish Council for International Students (ICOS), will normally seek a collation of eligible courses through the international office of each institution.
 Course directors are also free to submit details to ICOS at an earlier time, having consulted the eligibility requirements listed.